osoc16/webinterface-fedict/setup.md

 ## Hosting own ldf-server (optional)

-# Install the server
+# Install the ldf-server

 You can install your own Node.js ldf-server with this command ``npm install -g ldf-server``.

-# Configure the data sources
+## Configure the data sources

 ``Config.json`` is used to configure the data sources.
 This is an example of our configuration file.